eclipse-theia/theia-website/src/docs/authoring_extensions.md

   ]
 }
 ```
+As you can see, the extension is a dedciated package that just depends on Theia.
+However, as the extension contributes features to our application, it needs to be wired a runtime.
+To achive this in a modular way, in Theia, everything is wired up via [dependency injection](/docs/services_and_contributions#dependency-injection-di).
+An extension defines one or more dependency injection modules.
+This is where it binds its contribution implementations to the respective contribution interface.
+The modules are listed in the `package.json` of the extension package.
+An extension can contribute to the frontend, e.g. providing a UI extension, as well as to the backend, e.g. contributing a language server.
+When the application starts, the union of all these modules is used to configure a single, global dependency injection container on each, the frontend and the backend.
+The runtime will then collect all contributions of a specific kind by means of a multi-inject.

-The last property `theiaExtensions` is where we list the JavaScript modules that export the DI modules defining the contribution bindings of our extension.
+The last property `theiaExtensions` in the packahe.json above is where we list the JavaScript modules that export the DI modules defining the contribution bindings of our extension.
 In our case, we only provide a frontend capability (a command and a menu entry).
 Analogously, you could also define contributions to the backend, e.g. a language contribution with a language server.

+Theia defines a plethora of contribution interfaces that allow extensions to add their behaviour to various aspects of the application.
+Browse the documentation section 'Platform Concepts & APIs' or search for interfaces with the name `*Contribution` to get an idea.
+An extension implements the contribution interfaces belonging to the functionality it wants to deliver.
+In this example, we are going to implement a `CommandContribution` and a `MenuContribution`.
+Other ways for extensions to interact with a Theia application are via one of the various _services_ or _managers_.

 In the frontend module we export a default object that is a [InversifyJS `ContainerModule`](https://github.com/inversify/InversifyJS/blob/master/wiki/container_modules.md) with bindings for a command contribution and a menu contribution.
+Please see our [dependency injection guide](/docs/services_and_contributions/) for more details.

 ```typescript
 export default new ContainerModule(bind => {